Start and stop Bitbucket

 systemctl stop atlbitbucket

 During a graceful shutdown:

 - Tomcat stops accepting new HTTP connections without interrupting active connections.

-- The SSH server stop accepting new SSH connections without interrupting active connections.
+- The SSH server stops accepting new SSH connections without interrupting active connections.

 - The job scheduler will not start any new jobs, but will not immediately cancel any running jobs.

-The following config properties control how graceful shutdown works:
+The following configuration properties control how graceful shutdown works:

 The amount of time (in seconds) that Bitbucket should allocate before terminating all active HTTP requests, SSH requests, and running jobs.

 Sets whether Bitbucket should initiate a graceful shutdown first upon termination.
 If you want Bitbucket